shivamjha2110/CarePlus/README.md

 The app will open at http://localhost:5173.

 🤝 Contributing
 Contributions are welcome!
-If you'd like to improve CarePulse, please follow these steps:
-Open a Pull Request.

 📞 Contact
 If you have any questions or suggestions, feel free to reach out:

-GitHub: shivamjha2110

-<p align="center"> Made with ❤️ in India by CarePulse Team </p>
+gmail: jha.shivam0024@gmail.com